 Our prayer is for campers to return home confident of God’s presence, supported with resources to grow in faith, and strengthened to face life’s joys and challenges.

-Come join the Gracefield community for worship Friday evenings and Sunday mornings.
+Come join the Gracefield community for worship Sunday mornings.

-Sunday morning worship is held at 10am in our beautiful lakeside chapel (weather permitting, otherwise in the Pineview lounge).
+Sunday morning worship is held at 10:30 am during the summer season in our beautiful lakeside chapel (weather permitting, otherwise in the Pineview lounge).
 The entire community is invited to participate in this informal and intergenerational service that includes a mix of contemporary Christian music and traditional hymns.
 Led by staff, chaplains, and seasonal site campers, the service is followed by refreshments in the White Pine dining hall and the traditional swim to Turtle Rock.